BHSPitMonkey/hipchat-electron/README.md

 ## Known Issues

-- No zoom controls yet (can be set manually by adding a 'zoom' key in prefs.json)
+- Not all of HipChat's built-in keyboard shortcuts work yet

 ## Usage